deniskabana/react-persistent-state-hook/README.md

 - add conditional persistence - allow disabling storage usage with a config key
 - add config key to swallow errors silently without logging errors

+## What if you want a Vanilla JS version?
+I'm sorry to hear that.
+You could do `$ npx tsc --init && npx tsc ./StorageHelper.ts ./usePersistentState.ts` and end up with an ugly, but working JS version.

 ## Why no NPM package?
 I don't have time.
 I set up the repo just to share it with a few friends quickly.